SnoozeTime/snoozraft/README.md

     - on server side, need another thread to wait for client request.
 Threads will communicate using zmq sockets so need another loop
     - on client side, just connect with zmq (python for fun?)
+- [ ] Logging: Find a way to log differently with node, raft and client processes
 - [ ] VM + State machine